17liamnaddell/schoolwork/HighSchool/debate/oneac.md

   1. Source: dictionary.com
 2. The:
   1.  (used, especially before a noun, with a specifying or particularizing effect, as opposed to the indefinite or generalizing force of the indefinite article a or an): the book you gave me; Come into the house.
-  2.  (used to mark a proper noun, natural phenomenon, ship, building, time, point of the compass, branch of endeavor, or field of study as something well-known or unique): the sun; the Alps; theQueen Elizabeth; the past; the West.
+  2.  (used to mark a proper noun, natural phenomenon, ship, building, time, point of the compass, branch of endeavor, or field of study as something well-known or unique): the sun; the Alps; the Queen Elizabeth; the past; the West.
   3.  (used with or as part of a title): the Duke of Wellington; the Reverend John Smith.
   4.  (used to mark a noun as indicating the best-known, most approved, most important, most satisfying, etc.): the skiing center of the U.S.; If you're going to work hard, now is the time.
   5.  (used to mark a noun as being used generically): The dog is a quadruped.